meyfa/line-chat-parser/README.md

 16:30 Alice Looks awesome!
 ```

-This package can parse that format into message objects:
+This package can parse these exports into message objects:

 ```javascript
 [ { date: '2017-09-03T14:23:00.000Z',